HKMA sells HK$1.55 bln to keep Hong Kong dollar in trading band

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan

-HONG KONG, April 22 The Hong Kong Monetary Authority (HKMA) intervened in the currency market, selling HK$1.55 billion ($200 million) in Hong Kong dollars on Wednesday as the local currency hit the strong end of its trading range.
+HONG KONG, Sept 25 The Hong Kong Monetary Authority (HKMA) stepped into the currency market and sold HK$1.55 billion ($200.00 million) in Hong Kong dollars on Friday afternoon as the local currency hit the strong end of its trading range.

-The city's de-facto central bank has intervened multiple times in the market in the past fortnight.
+According to the HKMA, the latest intervention will lift the aggregate balance - the sum of balances on clearing accounts maintained by banks with the authority - to HK$345.94 billion on Sept.
+30, when the injected funds will be settled.

 The Hong Kong dollar is pegged at 7.8 to the U.S. dollar, but can trade between 7.75 and 7.85.
-Under the currency peg, the HKMA is obliged to intervene to keep the currency within its band.
+Under the currency peg, the HKMA is obliged to intervene when the Hong Kong dollar hits 7.75 or 7.85 to keep the band intact.

-According to the HKMA, the latest intervention will lift the aggregate balance - the sum of balances on clearing accounts maintained by banks with the authority - to HK$293.863 billion on April 24. ($1 = 7.7495 Hong Kong dollars) (Reporting by Michelle Chen; Editing by Simon Cameron-Moore)
+($1 = 7.7500 Hong Kong dollars) (Reporting by Christina Lo and Twinnie Siu; Editing by Jacqueline Wong)

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan